ISISComputingGroup/ibex_developers_manual/TestSerialPort.md

 testserialport COM7 "\0040011PV" "\005" "\003" --eventmask=0x1ff
 ```

 This program is built using VS2017 and so will not be on the instruments as standard.
-To use it on a deployment built with VS2010 you will to copy a static VS2017 build from jenkins.
+To use it on a deployment built with VS2010 you will to copy a static VS2017 build of `testserialport.exe` from jenkins.